phoenixframework/phoenix_guides/bonus_guides/D_mix_tasks.md

-mix phoenix.digest      # Digests and compress static files mix phoenix.gen.channel # Generates a Phoenix channel mix phoenix.gen.html    # Generates controller, model and views for an HTML based resource mix phoenix.gen.json    # Generates a controller and model for an JSON based resource mix phoenix.gen.model   # Generates an Ecto model mix phoenix.new         # Create a new Phoenix v1.0.3 application mix phoenix.routes      # Prints all routes
+mix phoenix.digest      # Digests and compress static files mix phoenix.gen.channel # Generates a Phoenix channel mix phoenix.gen.html    # Generates controller, model and views for an HTML based resource mix phoenix.gen.json    # Generates a controller and model for a JSON based resource mix phoenix.gen.model   # Generates an Ecto model mix phoenix.new         # Create a new Phoenix v1.0.3 application mix phoenix.routes      # Prints all routes